j3rrywan9/rust-study/docs/programming_rust.md

 ```rust
 show(&table);
 ```
+References are non-owning pointers, so the table variable remains the owner of the entire structure; `show` has just borrowed it for a bit.

 When we pass a value to a function in a way that moves ownership of the value to the function, we say that we have passed it *by value*.
 If we instead pass the function a reference to the value, we say that we have passed the value *by reference*.